Keyboard shortcuts

 Compensation and Rollback

-For multi-phase protocols, implement compensation for partial failures:
+For multi-phase protocols, implement compensation for partial failures.

 #![allow(unused)]